paper-trail-gem/paper_trail/README.md

     >> last_version.terminator                     # 'Bob'

+## Associations

+I haven't yet found a good way to get PaperTrail to automatically restore associations when you reify a model.
+See [here for a little more info](http://airbladesoftware.com/notes/undo-and-redo-with-papertrail).

+If you can think of a good way to achieve this, please let me know.

 ## Has-One Associations

 PaperTrail automatically restores `:has_one` associations as they were at (actually, 3 seconds before) the time.